isomerpages/moe-concordpri/_for-parents/Sexuality Education (P5 & P6)/Sexuality Education (P5 & P6).md

 5\.
 The subjects that incorporate topics on sexuality include:

-	a.
-Science
+* Science
-	b.
-Form Teacher Guidance Period (FTGP)
+* Form Teacher Guidance Period (FTGP)
-	c.
-Character and Citizenship Education (CCE)
+* Character and Citizenship Education (CCE)